nikolalsvk/blog/content/blog/four-useful-fzf-tricks-for-your-terminal/index.md

   - fzf
 ---

-Welcome, you are probably interested in using one of the best tools for command-line - fzf.
-Fzf is a command-line tool for fuzzy searching.
-Well, at first, it might sound not attractive.
-But, bear with me, it is very sexy, and it will make your life easier leaping through your shell.
+Welcome, you are probably interested in using one of the best tools for command-line - fzf. fzf is a command-line tool for fuzzy searching.
+Well, at first, it might sound that not attractive.
+But, bear with me, it is very sexy, and it will make your life easier while leaping through your shell.

 I prepared four tricks that you can keep up your sleeve whenever you are inside the terminal.
 But first, let's go over how we can set up fzf.